An EFT for anisotropic anti-ferromagnets: gapped Goldstones, pseudo-Goldstones, and phase transitions: The EFT

 To define the ground state, we again consider static and homogeneous configurations in the Hamiltonian density,

+where we have dropped any irrelevant constant terms.
 Now, since $\lambda_x > 0$, the second term in the expression above is necessarily minimized by setting $\hat n_x = 0$.
 For the first term, instead, we have two possible configurations, depending on the relative strength between magnetic field effects and anisotropic ones.
-In particular, by defining a ``spin flop'' field, $B_{\rm s.f.} \equiv \sqrt{2\lambda_z}/\mu$, we have, \begin{itemize} \item[$\circ$] for $ B> B_{\rm{s.f.}}$ the first terms is minimized by $\hat n_z = 0$, and the ground state is
+In particular, by defining a ``spin-flop'' field, $\text{H}_{\rm s.f.} \equiv \sqrt{2\lambda_z}/\mu$, we have \begin{itemize} \item[$\circ$] for $ {\rm H}> {\rm H}_{\rm{s.f.}}$ the first terms is minimized by $\hat n_z = 0$, and the ground state is

+In this phase, the background value of the spin density in Eq.~\eqref{eq:s} --- i.e., the total magnetization --- is $\langle \bm s \rangle = c_1 {\rm H} \hat{\bm z}$.
+This is what is typically called the ``spin-flop'' phase~\cite[e.g.,][]{rezende_introduction_2019}.

-\item[$\circ$] for $ B< B_{\rm{s.f.}}$ the first term is minimized by $\hat n_z = 1$, and the ground state is
+\item[$\circ$] for ${\rm H}< {\rm H}_{\rm{s.f.}}$ the first term is minimized by $\hat n_z = 1$, and the ground state is

-\end{itemize} This situation is schematically represented in Figure~\ref{fig:ground state}.
+In this phase, instead, we have $\langle \bm s \rangle = 0$, which identifies this as the standard antiferromagnetic phase. \end{itemize} This situation is schematically represented in Fig.~\ref{fig:ground state}.
+Importantly, when the external magnetic field is varied across its spin-flop value, the order parameter, $\langle \hat{\bm n} \rangle$, is discontinuous.
+This is the hallmark of a first order phase transition~\cite{PhysRevB.95.104418,rezende_introduction_2019}.
 Let us study these two phases separately, starting with the instance where the anisotropies are a small correction to what done so far, and then consider the case where they become dominant over the magnetic field.

-\subsection{Small anisotropies: the $B > B_{\rm s.f.}$ phase}
+\subsubsection{Small anisotropies: the ${\rm H} > {\rm H}_{\rm s.f.}$ phase}

 In this case the background is the same as in the absence of anisotropies, and we thus expect the explicit breaking effect to simply contribute to a small gap to the Goldstone modes.
-Indeed, by expanding again at quadratic order in the fluctuations, one gets,
+Indeed, by expanding again at quadratic order in the magnon fields, one gets,

 The corresponding gaps are given by,